OpenVPN/easy-rsa/doc/EasyRSA-Readme.md

     ./easyrsa gen-req nameOfRequest

 You will then be given a chance to modify the Subject details of your request.
-By default Easy-RSA uses the short name supplied on the command-line, though you are free to change it if necessary.
+Easy-RSA uses the short name supplied on the command-line by default, though you are free to change it if necessary.
 After providing a passphrase and Subject details, the keypair and request files will be shown.